KCRT-FM

-KCRT-FM (92.5 FM, "The Mountain") is a radio station broadcasting a classic rock music format.
+KCRT-FM (92.5 MHz, "The Mountain") is a radio station broadcasting a classic rock music format.
 Licensed to Trinidad, Colorado, United States, the station is currently owned by Phillips Broadcasting, Inc.

 As of September 28, 2020, KCRT-FM has added translator K294BO, broadcasting from Monte Vista, CO on 106.7 MHz.
 The FCC web site has not been updated to reflect this change as of September 28, 2020.